 • Benefit from established relationships with top games companies.

 • Access the world's largest Playstation® teaching facilities (PS3, PS4 and Vita)

 • One of only a small number of industry-accredited UK undergraduate game programming courses.

-• Gain a competitive advantage with a one-year placement at one our partner organisations.
+• Gain a competitive advantage with a one-year placement at one of our partner organisations.

 This course is one of only a small number of industry-accredited undergraduate technical courses in game programming in the UK.

-It is accredited by Creative Skillset (The Creative Industries' Sector Skills Council) and the British Computer Society (The Chartered Institute for IT), and counts towards the academic requirements for registration as a Chartered Engineer.
+It is accredited by Creative Skillset (The Creative Industries' Sector Skills Council), TIGA (The Independent Game Developers Association) and the British Computer Society (The Chartered Institute for IT), and counts towards the academic requirements for registration as a Chartered IT Professional and / or partially meeting the requirements for Chartered Engineer.